 A considerable percentage of people develop head injuries after being in serious car accidents.
 However, even violently shaking an adult or child can also cause significant head injuries.
 Other causes of traumatic brain injuries include:

 - Falls on the job or elsewhere while handling daily tasks

 - Physical assaults

 Remember that after someone suffers a severe head jolt, he may not fully realize how important it is to see a doctor.
-It’s common for an injured person to still feel somewhat normal.
-However, it’s always best to insist that your friend or loved one see a medical doctor soon since it can take hours for some of the most critical warning signs of a brain injury to appear.
-If the injured person is not surrounded by those who know all about his typical behavior, crucial physical or emotional functioning changes may be missed.
-Also, any delay in obtaining professional treatment after incurring a head injury can greatly increase the chances of serious complications and lower the injured person’s chances for a full recovery.
+It's common for an injured person to still feel somewhat normal.
+However, it's always best to insist that your friend or loved one see a medical doctor soon since it can take hours for some of the most critical warning signs of a brain injury to appear.
+Crucial physical or emotional functioning changes may be missed if the injured person is not surrounded by those who know all about his typical behavior.
+Also, any delay in obtaining professional treatment after a head injury can significantly increase the chances of severe complications and lower the injured person's chances for a full recovery.

-Soon after the head injury – or later on after an hour or more – you may start noticing some of the following milder symptoms after you or someone you’re spending time with has suffered a head injury.
+Soon after the head injury – or later, after an hour or more – you may start noticing some milder symptoms after you or someone you're spending time with has suffered a head injury.

 - Dizziness or vertigo

 - Ringing in the ears